godotengine/godot-docs/tutorials/animation/introduction.rst

 Track settings
 ~~~~~~~~~~~~~~

-Each track has a settings panel at the end, where you can set its update
+Each property track has a settings panel at the end, where you can set its update
 mode, track interpolation, and loop mode.

 .. figure:: img/animation_track_settings.webp